 Maria Valtorta, as an author, and Michele Pisani, as a publisher, signed the publishing contract for the Main Work in Viareggio on the 6th October 1952.
-It states that “Ms Maria Valtorta gives Casa Pisani the autograph of the given book”.
-However, the original notebooks stayed in Viareggio, jealously kept in a wardrobe of the sick writer’s bedroom, while the Pisani editor was given one of the typewritten copies of the Opera, followed by P. Romauldo M. Migliorini, who was Maria Valtorta’s spiritual director.
+It states that “Ms. Maria Valtorta gives Casa Pisani the autograph of the given book”.
+However, the original notebooks stayed in Viareggio, jealously kept in a wardrobe of the sick writer’s bedroom, while the Pisani editor was given one of the typewritten copies of the Work, followed by Fr.
+Romauldo M. Migliorini, who was Maria Valtorta’s spiritual director.
 The typewritten copy, collected in folders, served as the original typography for the text of the first edition of the Main Work, which was released in four large and malformed volumes.

-Emilio Pasani, Michele’s son, was tasked with preparing the new edition and gradually picking up the handwritten notebooks from Viareggio to collate Maria Valtorta’s original writings (word by word) with the text of the first edition of the Main Work, marking corrections on the printed paper, unbundled for work convenience.
+Emilio Pisani, Michele’s son, was tasked with preparing the new edition and gradually picking up the handwritten notebooks from Viareggio to collate Maria Valtorta’s original writings (word by word) with the text of the first edition of the Main Work, marking corrections on the printed paper, unbundled for work convenience.
 The errors and differences to be corrected were due in part to the typed transcription and also to the subsequent typographical transcription.

 The new edition, typographed on correct pages, was the first to be subdivided more appropriately into ten volumes.
 A successive edition of ten volumes was treated with renewed collation between the printed text of the previous edition and Maria Valtorta’s original manuscript, whose notebooks were, in the meantime, in the possession of the Centro Editoriale Valtortiano.